- Instructions for Form CT-1 - Introductory Material

 Compensation means payment in money, meaning currency issued by a recognized authority as a medium of exchange, for services performed as an employee of one or more employers.
 It includes payment for time lost as an employee.
 A few exceptions are described below under Exceptions.

 Include in compensation the cost of group-term life insurance over $50,000 you provide to an employee.
 This amount is subject to Tier 1 and Tier 2 taxes, but not to federal income tax withholding.
 Include this amount on your employee's Form W-2, Wage and Tax Statement.

-Former employees for whom you paid the cost of group-term life insurance over $50,000 must pay the employee's share of these taxes with their Form 1040, U.S. Individual Income Tax Return.
+Former employees for whom you paid the cost of group-term life insurance over $50,000 must pay the employee's share of these taxes with their Form 1040, U.S. Individual Income Tax Return, or Form 1040-SR, U.S. Tax Return for Seniors.
 You’re not required to collect those taxes.
 For former employees, you must include on Form W-2 the part of compensation that consists of the cost of group-term life insurance over $50,000.
 You must also separately report on Form W-2 the amount of railroad retirement taxes owed by the former employee for coverage provided after separation from service.
 For more information, see section 2 of Pub.
 15-B and the General Instructions for Forms W-2 and W-3.

 Compensation is considered paid when it is actually paid or when it is constructively paid.
 It is constructively paid when it is set apart for the employee, or credited to an account the employee can control, without any substantial limit or condition on how and when the payment is to be made.